Highlight YOU With A Career Portfolio

 Certainly, if you’re in a creative field, you want to have samples of your work.
 If you’re an executive a summary of ventures you designed, implemented, and led might prove valuable.
 Copies of articles and/or white papers you’ve authored can be a good addition too.

-Depending on your current situation, some of the items you should consider including are:
+Depending on your current situation, here are more than a dozen items you should consider including:

-While everyone should bring copies of their resume to every interview, a senior executive probably doesn’t need to bring copies of her university transcripts.
-Unless you’re targeting a position in academia.
+While everyone should bring a few copies of their resume to every interview, an executive or senior-level professional probably doesn’t need to bring copies of her university transcripts.
+Unless she’s just completing a MBA or other advanced degree or targeting a position in academia.

-Letters of recommendation are good to have as it’s always better when someone else is stating on the record how great you are.
+Letters of recommendation are great if you have them.
+It’s always more impressive when someone else is saying how awesome you are.
 Notes from happy clients can strengthen a sales professional’s candidacy.
 Cards from patients and/or their families can bolster those in health care.